Welcome to all who come here.

 We have inherited this language from those who came before us, and we are preserving it for those who will come after us.

-We support a monthly, free online language class for members of Yesáh communities, and help to coordinate two immersive language gatherings per year, hosted by the College of William & Mary and Virginia Tech.
+We support a monthly, free online language class for members of Yesáh communities.

-If you are Yesáh and would like to join our classes or extend our language offerings to your community, please reach out by email: yesanechilanguageproject@gmail.com.
+If you are Yesáh and would like to join our classes or extend our language offerings to your community, please use registration links above.
+Seats will be filled on a first-come, first-served basis.

 Our language exists in living relationship with our history, our present, and our future.
 It is a reflection and a guide to how and where we have lived, as well as how and where we live today.
 For that reason, effective language teaching must also incorporate cultural practices and worldviews.